-To run the latest development code, you can directly clone the git repository at github (https://github.com/brian-team/ brian2) and then run pip install -e ., to install Brian in "development mode".
+Finally, in particular if you want to either contribute to Brian's development or regularly test its latest development version, you can directly clone the git repository at github (https://github.com/brian-team/brian2) and then run pip install -e., to install Brian in "development mode".
 With this installation, updating the git repository is in general enough to keep up with changes in the code, i.e. it is not necessary to install it again.